Betty Lou Gerson: Family and later life

 In 1936, Gerson married Joseph T. Ainley at Fourth Presbyterian Church in Chicago.
 At that time, he was radio director of the Leo Burnett Company, Incorporated.
 The couple remained married until his death in 1965.
 The union was childless.

 Gerson retired in 1966, though still using her voice, working at the telephone answering service of her second husband, Louis R. "Lou" Lauria, to whom she was married from 1966 until his death in 1994.
-That union was also childless.
+The second union was also childless.

 She was honored as a Disney Legend in 1996.
 She returned to films one last time in 1997, providing the voice of Frances in Cats Don't Dance.

 Death

 Gerson died from a stroke in Los Angeles on January 12, 1999, at the age of 84.